Parvati Arga Bird Sanctuary: History

-Parvati Arga Bird Sanctuary is situated in the Gonda District and about 45 Km. from Gonda at Mankapur-Nawabganj Road and Mankapur-Faizabad Railway Line in the state of Uttar Pradesh, India.
-The sanctuary is spread over an area of 1084.47 ha.
-The lake is naturally able to sustain resident birds throughout the year and migratory birds during winter season.
-It was a part of the Saryu River.
-As the river changed its flow path these lakes were left as its remains.
-Thus, both the lakes are oxbow lakes.
+On March 22, 2021, the Union Ministry declared that Ramsar Convention had added 15 more sites from India, which includes Parvati Arga.
+As of May 2024, there were 80 Ramsar sites in the country.

+As per the official website of Uttar Pradesh tourism, the sanctuary was established in 1997.

+In December 2025, the sanctuary was declared an eco-sensitive zone, notified by the Ministry of Environment, Forest and Climate Change.

+Administration

 Parvati Arga Bird Sanctuary was declared vide Government.
 Notification No. 1021/14-3-14/90 dated 23.05.1990.
-The sanctuary consists of two lakes i.e. Parvati and Arga situated about 1.5 Km. apart.
-Tikri Reserve Forest falling under jurisdiction of Gonda Forest Division is at about 1 Km.
+The sanctuary consists of two lakes i.e. Parvati and Arga situated about 1.5 km. apart.
+Tikari Reserve Forest falling under jurisdiction of Gonda Forest Division is at about 1 Km and 9 villages fall within this area.
 The nearest town is Wajeerganj which is at a distance of 12 km from the Sanctuary.

+The sanctuary is under the administrative control of Sohelwa Wildlife Division whose head quarter is at Balrampur.

 Setting

+The lake was a part of the Saryu River.
+As the river changed its flow path these lakes were left as its remains.
+Thus, both the lakes are oxbow lakes.

-The sanctuary includes two oxbow lakes, Parvati Tal and Arga Tal, and covers and area of 10.84 square kilometers.
+The two oxbow lakes, Parvati Tal and Arga Tal, cover and area of 10.84 square kilometers.